 To really get under the skin of buzzing Bangkok we’ll arrange a headlights tour to explore the city’s cultural offerings by night.
 This is one tour for the art buffs, as you’re taken through historic districts and bustling market areas to see local artisans and crafts.
 The architecture of the city is unbelievably beautiful in the moonlight.
 After cocktails and sampling the street food, you’ll end up in the famous red-light market district before heading back for a restful night’s sleep at your hotel.

 After a few days in Bangkok, we’ll take you to the north of Thailand, to Chiang Mai.
 Until 1920 this dazzling city was only reachable by river or rocky elephant trek, but luckily it’s now just a short flight from Bangkok.
 You can still feel its secluded charm as you wander through the picturesque streets.
-You’ll stay at one of our favorite sanctuaries; The Rachamanka which hails back to the golden Lana period with tiered roofs and antique furnishings.
-You’ll be right next to the city’s oldest temple, Wat Phra Singh, so you can go out and have a gander or stay in and relax in one of the hotel’s peaceful courtyards.
+Here, you’ll stay at one of our favorite sanctuaries; 137 Pillars House.

 Over the next few days you’ll learn how to make authentic Thai dishes from scratch, meet local monks at Wat Chedi Luang and watch the sunset over the city at Wat Doi Suthep.
 We recommend delving into Chiang Mai Night Market during a cool evening, or two, for a spot of storeping and to taste local street food delights.
 We can arrange a day spent bonding with the elephants at Patara Elephant Sanctuary where you’ll learn how to feed and bathe these gentle giants, as well as the subtle verbal and physical commands required for the drive.
 A cycle tour around the surrounding countryside is the perfect way to end your trip to Chiang Mai.
 Zipping along flat roads and mild hills you’ll be able to enjoy the lush valleys and mountain landscapes dotted with local shrines.
 Take one last breath of the fresh mountain air before heading back south, and on to your beachside paradise.